Chinese Car Brands

 Ranz Logo

-In 2013, First Automobile Works and Toyota Motor Company launched the Ranz sub-brand as part of the FAW Toyota joint venture.
-Its name means “Bright Life” in Chinese, which is very symbolic as it aims to make electric cars available to all customers.
+2013 First Automobile Works and Toyota Motor Company launched the Ranz sub-brand as part of the FAW Toyota joint venture.
+Its name means “Bright Life” in Chinese, which is symbolic as it aims to make electric cars available to all customers.
 The first concept car was unveiled the same year the brand was launched.

 Truck Brands (Medium, Heavy-duty)

-In addition to passenger cars, Chinese companies produce heavy and medium-duty trucks.
-As a rule, these are specialized machines with good resources and optimal build quality.
-Most manufacturers are local enterprises.
-And some of them produce trucks only for the automobile market of mainland China.
+Chinese companies produce heavy and medium-duty trucks in addition to passenger cars.
+These are specialized machines with good resources and optimal build quality.
+Most manufacturers are local enterprises, and some produce trucks only for the automobile market of mainland China.

 FAW Jiefang